DataDog/integrations-extras/drata/README.md

 ### Installation

-1. To install this integration, you'll need to create an API and App key.
+1. To install this integration, you need to create an API and App key.
 2. Navigate to your organization settings to [create an API key][2] in Datadog.
 Give the key a meaningful name such as `Drata`.
 3. Copy and save your API `Key`.
 4. Within your organization settings, [create an application key][3].